 The top individual income tax rate is 25 percent, and the top corporate tax rate is 21 percent.
-The tax burden equals 35.8 percent of GDP.
-Threeyear government spending and budget balance averages are, respectively, 44.2 percent and -4.3 percent of GDP.
-Public debt amounts to 57.8 percent of GDP.
+The tax burden equals 35.5 percent of GDP.
+Three-year government spending and budget balance averages are, respectively, 45.2 percent and -3.9 percent of GDP.
+Public debt amounts to 56.0 percent of GDP.

-The trade-weighted average tariff rate (common among EU members) is 2.9 percent, and more than 600 EU-mandated nontariff measures are in force.
+The trade-weighted average tariff rate (common among EU members) is 2.7 percent, and more than 600 EU-mandated nontariff measures are in force.
 Full foreign ownership is permitted in most sectors.
-The banking sector continues to be relatively sound.
+The banking sector remains relatively sound.